-1) Changes in the CAP and incentives for protein-bearing crops

-- 1999: Agenda 2000
+- 1) Changes in the CAP and incentives for protein-bearing crops - 1999: the 2000 Agenda

-Following the Berlin Agreement, the "Agenda 2000" CAP reform package was adopted.
-Among its key provisions were the principle of eco-conditionality for direct support schemes, and common regulations for field crops (cereals, oilseeds and protein-bearing crops).

-In 1999 and 2000, a direct support payment was created based on: a single all-crop rate of 63 euros/t and the historic yields of specific production zones.
-A protein-bearing crop premium was also introduced.
-The payment for protein-bearing crops was initially set at 78.5 euros/t, and reduced in 2000-2001 to 72.5 euros/t, which amounts to a premium of 9.5 euros/t for protein-bearing crops.
+Following the Berlin Agreement, the "2000 Agenda", CAP reform package was adopted.
+Among its key provisions were the principle of ecoconditionality for direct support schemes, and common regulations for field crops (cereals, oilseeds and protein-bearing crops).
+In 1999 and 2000, a direct support payment was created based on a single all-crop rate of 63 euros/t and the historic yields of specific production zones.
+A protein-bearing crops was initially set at 78.5 euros/t, and reduced in 2000-2001 to 72.5 euros/t, which amounts to a premium of 9.5 euros/t for protein-bearing crops.